lifehackerhansol/Guide-WiiU/docs/about.md

 # About This Guide

-This guide was written by staff members of the [Nintendo Homebrew Discord Server](https://discord.gg/C29hYvh)
+This guide was written by staff members of the Nintendo Homebrew Discord Server.

 ::: info